piontas/python-aada/README.md

     $ aada configure --profile <profile_name>

-To login to Azure AD and assume role with SAML
+To login to Azure AD and assume role with SAML and pick role from a list

     $ aada login

+To login to Azure AD and assume role with SAML with preselected role and account

+    $ aada login -a <account number>  -r <rolename>

 To login with named profile